094459/newsletter-oss-projects/README.md

 **safeaws-cli**

 [safeaws-cli](https://aws-oss.beachgeek.co.uk/3te) is a project from AWS Community Builder Gabriel Koo that provides an AWS CLI wrapper that helps you avoid common mistakes and pitfalls with Amazon Bedrock's Large Language Models, checking your command arguments against the command docs. safeaws-cli empowers you to execute AWS commands confidently by leveraging Amazon Bedrock's AI language models to analyze CLI commands, fetch help text, and identify potential issues or concerns before execution.
 By providing a safety net that mitigates pitfalls, safeaws-cli allows users to explore AWS securely, fostering a more informed approach to working with the CLI.(#195)

+**sagemaker-mlflow**

+[sagemaker-mlflow](https://aws-oss.beachgeek.co.uk/3ya)  This plugin generates Signature V4 headers in each outgoing request to the Amazon SageMaker with MLflow capability, determines the URL of capability to connect to tracking servers, and registers models to the SageMaker Model Registry.
+It generates a token with the SigV4 Algorithm that the service will use to conduct Authentication and Authorization using AWS IAM.(#200)

 **serverless-genai-food-analyzer-app**